 - ½ cup light lager beer or additional stock

 - 2 cups frozen corn

 - 2 (15 oz) cans pinto beans rinsed and drained

 - 1 tablespoon taco seasoning

 - 10 ounces diced tomatoes with green chiles (mild) AKA Rotel Tomatoes

 - 1 pound boneless, skinless chicken breasts or thighs fresh or frozen

 - 1 lime juiced

-- Cook on HIGH pressure for 15 minutes for fresh chicken or 20 minutes for frozen chicken.
+- Place the lid on the pressure cooker and turn the valve to "seal."
+Set to cook on HIGH pressure for 15 minutes for fresh chicken or 20 minutes for frozen chicken.

-- Serve with cheese, sour cream, chips, cilantro, etc
+- Serve this chicken chili with cheese, sour cream, chips, cilantro, etc